akhileshpnn/SynMMS/README.md

 Using the framework
 ===================

-The subfolders contains codes that generates theoretical results in the main and supplementary figures.
+The subfolders contains codes to generate the results obtained by numerical simulations in the main and supplementary figures.

 SynMMs Reaction Diffusion 1D : Codes to generate kymographs in Fig. 1g, Fig. 8b and c, Supplementary Fig. 1h and i, Supplementary Fig. 9d-f\
 MT Monte Carlo               : Codes to generate Supplementary Fig. 1g \